 Here are four proven elements of a well-crafted free report:

 Addresses issues that people really care about – Remember, clients may not care about legal precedents, but they are very likely to care about how to save money during a divorce.

-Uses layman’s language – If they are being completely honest, most people would tell you they prefer reading USA TODAY to the New York Times.
+Uses laymen’s language – If they are being completely honest, most people would tell you they prefer reading USA TODAY to the New York Times.
 While the NYT is a serious paper for serious people, USA today is interesting at the individual level, and it’s written in an easy-to-read format.

 Builds credibility for your law firm – Don’t miss this opportunity to share client quotes or real life results you’ve gained for your clients.

 Includes a call to action – By the end of the report, the prospective client should be interested enough to take the next step, whether that is going to your website for more information, or signing up for your newsletter.